henryqingmo/henryqingmo/README.md

 ## Who am I?

-Honours student from the University of New South Wales.
+Student from the University of New South Wales.

 Major in Computer Science.